moirai2/moirai2/README.md

 rm $tmpdir/output.txt
 EOF

-Make sure you use single quoted End Of File marker 'EOF', since usually command lines will contain '$' to represent variables.  $tmpdir is a system variable to use a temporary directory explained in previous section.
+Make sure you use single quoted End Of File marker 'EOF', since usually command lines will contain '$' to represent variables.
+By using single quoted EOF, '$' variables defined in command lines will not be processed by UNIX and will be passed as '$' variables to Moirai2 system.  '$tmpdir' is a system variable to use a temporary directory explained in previous section (Actual [a log file](example/log/e20220517114031V3Wl.txt)).

+If you want to specify arguments in a command mode, syntax will be something like this(Actual [a log file](example/log/e20220517114255Hu7i.txt)):

-> perl moirai2.pl command 'output=output2.txt' << 'EOF'
+> perl moirai2.pl command 'output=worldcount.txt' << 'EOF'
-ls -lt > $tmpdir/output.txt
+> ls -lt > $tmpdir/output.txt
-wc -l $tmpdir/output.txt > $output
+> wc -l $tmpdir/output.txt > $output
-rm $tmpdir/output.txt
+> rm $tmpdir/output.txt
-EOF
+> EOF

 #### Input/Output Triples
-#### Running multiple command lines at once
 #### Multiple inputs
 #### Multiple outputs
 #### Running with Singularity docker